rahbuh/twitterShowcase/README.md

   - Axios (HTTP requests)
 - Hosts
   - Heroku

+### Prerequisites

+- To install and run Twitter Showcase locally, you will need to sign up for a [Twitter developer account](https://developer.twitter.com) and obtain a [bearer token](https://developer.twitter.com/en/docs/basics/authentication/guides/bearer-tokens).
+- Once a bearer token is acquired, create a .env file in the root directory of twitter-showcase.
+- Add the line: TWITTER_TOKEN="`<bearer token>`" (replacing `<bearer token>` with the your own.)

 ### Resources Used
 - <a href="https://www.udemy.com/modern-react-front-to-back/" target="_blank">Udemy - React Front To Back 2019 by  Brad Traversy</a>